-Important: Microsoft is retiring the Docs.com service on Friday, December 15, 2017.
-Please move your existing Docs.com content to other file storage and sharing platforms as soon as possible, as Docs.com will no longer be available after this date.
-For more information, see Important information about Docs.com end of service.
+Important: The Docs.com service was retired on December 15, 2017.
+For more information, please see Important information about Docs.com end of service.

 Last updated: November 30, 2016

 If you attempt to sign in to Docs.com with an Office 365 work or school account, you may receive the following error: